-So here are 5 ways in which you can help to safeguard your home and valuables from being a victim in home burglary:
+Learn more about how you can help safeguard your home and valuables from being a victim in home burglary

 For the small percentage of the population who is actually interested in breaking into people’s home, you need to be aware of your home’s weakest areas.
 Your typical weakest areas would be any type of openings such as doors and windows.